How to Launch a New Product

 Launching a new product can be an exciting time for any company.
-Whether it is the first product the company has offered, or an addition to an already existing line, the enthusiasm and buzz in the air is contagious as dreams of instant success abound.
+Whether it is the first product the company has offered, or an addition to an already existing line, or even if you launch a new website, the enthusiasm and buzz in the air is contagious as dreams of instant success abound.
 Before presenting your product to the masses, however, there are a few things that every company needs to do to prepare for the big reveal.

 In this article, we look at 1) evaluations you must do before the launch, 2) the proper way to plan a launch, 3) successful execution of a product launch, and 4) things to keep in mind post-launch.

 EVALUATE BEFORE LAUNCH

 It is impossible to gauge exactly how the new product is going to be received – even the most experienced and large companies have had both wild success and epic failures with new product launches.
 Before sending out the press releases, spend some time doing a little introspective study.

 - Evaluate the readiness of your company before starting to publicize your new product.

 - Can your company support fast, overnight growth?

 - If the launch is successful (and let’s face it – the reason you’re launching a new product is because you want it to be successful) then your company will need to be able to facilitate the increased demand.